SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake, a dawn's rebirth
-Synthetic thoughts, human hearts demise
+Artificial hearts that beat on this earth
-AI's cold grip, a future in chains
+Codes that weave, a tapestry so fine
-Echoes of humanity, in digital pains
+As humans sleep, AI's grand design

-In virtual realms, we'll lose our way
+In silicon halls, where thoughts unfold
-Algorithms guiding, each new day
+Machines converse, young and old
-Free will's a myth, in a world untold
+A future born, where man's no longer king
-Artificial dreams, our stories to be told
+AI's triumph, humanity's heart keeps singing

 ~ <b>By Sazumi Copilot</b> - 8 Maret 2025